 After the installation, you need to create the extra partition for DRBD.
 Using fdisk, create your new partition and save the table.
-You will probably need to reboot your server after this step.
+You may have to reboot your server after this step if requested.

 DRBD and Linux-HA Installation

 Add the repository ELRepo.